 The diagnosis of neck, shoulder, and arm/hand pain can sometimes be a challenge.
 Pain arising from nerves or joints in the neck can radiate pain or tingling to the shoulder blade or hand.
 Carpal tunnel syndrome, resulting from a “pinched nerve” at the wrist, can be felt at the shoulder in addition to the hand.
 Pain from the shoulder can often result in secondary pain at the neck or even occasional tingling to the hand.
 These are a few examples of painful conditions that have overlapping pain, tingling or other symptom patterns.

-Our physical therapy team at Denver Back Pain Specialists includes Dr. Marcia Clarke and Dr. Felix Hill.
+Our physical therapy team at The Denver Spine and Pain Institute includes Dr. Marcia Clarke and Dr. Felix Hill.
 They utilize a combination of manual therapy techniques to decrease your pain and relieve your “pinched nerve”.
 Exercises are then incorporated and taught to maintain this relief and prevent reoccurrence.

-Prospective patients may call Denver Back Pain Specialists at 303-327-5511 for an appointment and click here to fill out new patient forms.
+Prospective patients may call The Denver Spine and Pain Institute at 303-327-5511 for an appointment and click here to fill out new patient forms.

-Referrals for diagnosis and treatment planning can be made by calling Denver Back Pain Specialists at 303-327-5511 or faxing our referral form (Referral to Dr. Bainbridge / Dr. Trainor at Denver Back Pain Specialists) to 303-327-5512.
+Referrals for diagnosis and treatment planning can be made by calling The Denver Spine and Pain Institute at 303-327-5511 or faxing our referral form (Referral to Dr. Bainbridge / Dr. Trainor at The Denver Spine and Pain Institute) to 303-327-5512.
 We appreciate your confidence and strive to deliver the best care possible (Mission and Services of DBPS).